pytorch/torchdynamo/documentation/FAQ.md

 DDP has been tested and works, support for other distributed training libraries is under discussion.

 The main reason why Distributed code is challenging with dynamo is because AOTAutograd unrolls both the forward and backward pass and provides 2 graphs for backends to optimize.
-This is a problem for distributed code because we'd like to ideally overlap the forward and backward pass and a naive application of dynamo would schedule autograd hooks that need to happen between the forward and backward pass after the backward pass.
+This is a problem for distributed code because we'd like to ideally overlap communication operations with computations.
+Eager pytorch accomplishes this in different ways for DDP/FSDP- using autograd hooks, module hooks, and modifications/mutations of module states.
+In a naive application of dynamo, hooks that should run directly after an operation during backwards may be delayed until after the entire compiled region of backwards ops, due to how AOTAutograd compiled functions interact with dispatcher hooks.

-The basic strategy for deal with distributed code is outlined in https://github.com/pytorch/pytorch/blob/master/torch/_dynamo/optimizations/distributed.py where the main idea will be to graph break on [DDP bucket boundaries](https://pytorch.org/docs/stable/notes/ddp.html#internal-design).
+The basic strategy for optimizing DDP with Dynamo is outlined in https://github.com/pytorch/pytorch/blob/master/torch/_dynamo/optimizations/distributed.py where the main idea will be to graph break on [DDP bucket boundaries](https://pytorch.org/docs/stable/notes/ddp.html#internal-design).

 When each node in DDP needs to synchronize its weights with the other nodes it organizes its gradients and parameters into buckets which reduces communication times and allows a node to broadcast a fraction of its gradients to other waiting nodes.

 Graph breaks in distributed code means you can expect dynamo and its backends to optimize the compute overhead of a distributed program but not its communication overhead.
-A bad graph break strategy will actually pessimize code (make it slower) so we'll need to tune this strategy to various distributed training libraries
+Graph-breaks may interfere with compilation speedups, if the reduced graph-size robs the compiler of fusion opportunities.
+However, there are diminishing returns with increasing graph size since most of the current compute optimizations are local fusions.
+So in practice this approach may be sufficient.

 ## Do I still need to export whole graphs?
 For the vast majority of models you probably don't and you can use `torch._dynamo()` optimize as is but there are a few situations where full graphs are necessary and you can can ensure a full graph by simply running `torch.dynamo(..., nopython=True)`
 * Large scale training runs, think $250K+ that require pipeline parallelism and other advanced sharding strategies
 * Inference optimizers like https://github.com/pytorch/TensorRT or https://github.com/facebookincubator/AITemplate that rely on fusing much more aggressively than training optimizers
 * Mobile training or inference

+Future work will include tracing communication operations into graphs, coordinating these operations with compute optimizations, and optimizing the communciation operations.

 ## Why is my code crashing?